RobotCasserole1736/CasseroleBBBVisionTest/README.md

 ##Basic Setup

-### Internet - dependent Prerequisites
+### Logging in via SSH

 We will use the default angstrom linux distro.

 For first setup, the BBB must be connected to a network with internet access.

 On a brand new BBB, ssh into it using your favorite ssh utility.
+I use [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) because of reasons.
 You will likely have to look up the IP address by looking at the router setup page, and determining what DHCP address was assigned to the BBB.

 When prompted, login with:

     user: root
     password: <leave blank>

 Yes it's bad to do stuff as root.
 But also easier.
 Just don't do silly things.
+Never run "rm -rf /", no matter how cool you think it will make you look in front of your friends.

+### Installing Prerequisites on the BBB

 Update the time so SSL certificate validation occurs ok:

     ntpdate -b -s -u pool.ntp.org

-Now install the python utilities needed:
+Now install all the python utilities needed:

     opkg update
     opkg install python-pip